Aso Boy Trains

 Since 2011 the Aso Boy limited express train has been running, not surprisingly considering its name, to and from Mount Aso, the massive volcano in the middle of the island.

 Its normal route is from Kumamoto city to Miyaji, and it operates on weekends and national holidays.
-However, since 2017 it now operates on the opposite side of Kyushu and runs from Beppu and Oita city up to Aso.
+However, in the line was heavily damaged in the 2016 Kumamoto Earthquake and was running Beppu and Oita City up to Aso.

 The trains mascot is a small black dog named Kuro, somewhat like the name "Blackie" in English.
 The exterior has more than 100 illustrations of Kuro in different poses and he also appears on the interior.